Daemonite/material/docs/4.1/material/elevation-and-shadows.md

 ---
 layout: docs
 title: Elevation and shadows
-description: In the physical world, objects can be affixed or stacked to one another, but cannot pass through each other.
-Objects also cast shadows and reflect light.
-Material reflects these qualities to form a spatial model that is familiar to users and can be applied consistently across apps.
+description: Material defines a model of elevation and shadows that can be applied consistently across apps.
 group: material
 toc: true
 ---

+All the available elevation and shadow variables are defined in `daemonite-material/assets/scss/variables/_elevation-shadow.scss`.
+This page summarises the default elevation and shadow values used by Material componenets.

 ## Elevation